-- The digital public service does not deliver structured data, information and knowledge to its end users (i.e. it delivers unstructured data, like e.g. image files) - The digital public service delivers unstructured but partially machine-readable data, information and knowledge to its end users e.g. word and/or PDF files - O The digital public service delivers structured data to its end users e.g. Excel, XML files - The digital public service delivers structured data to its end users, e.g. excel, XML files, according to an appropriate DTD (Data Type Definition) or schema - O The digital public service delivers Linked Open Data (LOD) to its end users

-D2.
-To what extent does the digital public service use commonly agreed standards to semantically describe the data, information and knowledge delivered? (ontology, data model, data syntax, data format) More Info

-- The digital public service does not use any commonly agreed standards to semantically describe the data, information and knowledge delivered - The digital public service uses custom standards to semantically describe some of the data, information and knowledge delivered - The digital public service uses custom standards to semantically describe most of the data, information and knowledge delivered (e.g. e-Government Core Vocabularies) - The digital public service uses formal standards to semantically describe any data, information and knowledge delivered (e.g. e-Government Core Vocabularies, Asset Description Metadata Schema (ADMS), Data Catalog Vocabulary Application Profile for Data Portals in Europe (DCAT-AP)), Core Public Service Vocabulary Application Profile (CPSV-AP), etc.) - The digital public service uses ontology classes to semantically describe any data, information and knowledge delivered
+Enabler / Manifestation More Info The service does not deliver structured data, information and knowledge to its end users (i.e. it delivers unstructured data, like e.g. image files) The service delivers unstructured but partially machine-readable data, information and knowledge to its end users e.g. word and/or PDF files The digital public service delivers semi-structured data to its end users e.g. XML, word documents The digital public service delivers some structured data to its end users following a standard file content format (e.g. spreadsheets) The service delivers Linked Open Data (LOD) to its end users Not applicable or not necessary (according to the scope of the digital public service) No answer D2.
+To what extent does the service use commonly agreed standards to semantically describe the data, information and knowledge delivered? (ontology, data model, data syntax, data format) Enabler / Manifestation More Info The service does not use any commonly agreed standards to semantically describe the data, information and knowledge delivered The service uses custom standards to semantically describe some of the data, information and knowledge delivered The service uses custom standards to semantically describe most of the data, information and knowledge delivered (e.g. e-Government Core Vocabularies) The service uses formal standards to semantically describe any data, information and knowledge delivered (e.g. e-Government Core Vocabularies, Asset Description Metadata Schema (ADMS), Data Catalog Vocabulary Application Profile for Data Portals in Europe (DCAT-AP)), Core Public Service Vocabulary Application Profile (CPSV-AP), etc.) The digital public service uses ontology classes to semantically describe any data, information and knowledge delivered Not applicable or not necessary (according to the scope of the digital public service) ○ No answer